 The N.C.
-Department of Transportation is proposing to construct the East End Connector in Durham.
-The proposed project would provide a direct connection between the Durham Freeway (NC 147) and US 70 (Miami Boulevard), as well as make improvements to US 70 from Pleasant Drive to north of Holloway Street (NC 98).
+Department of Transportation is building the East End Connector in Durham, which will provide a direct connection between the Durham Freeway (N.C.
+147) and Miami Boulevard (U.S. 70), as well as improve U.S. 70 from Pleasant Drive to north of Holloway Street (N.C.
+98).

-The entire project is expected to be completed in approximately three years.
+The entire project is expected to be completed in 2019.
 During construction, some short-term detours and lane closures will be necessary to accommodate the work and ensure public safety.
-We will ensure that the public is informed of the detour locations and times as construction progresses.

 Project Overview and Purpose